colinfizgig/above-par-adowski-mini-golf/README.md

 ### `ground-detector`

-This is a script that listens to a raycaster attached to the Quest 2 Controller and sets the scale of the club shaft and the position of the club head based on distance to ground.
+This is a component that listens to a raycaster attached to the Quest 2 Controller and sets the scale of the club shaft and the position of the club head based on distance to ground.

 ## Important Third-Party Components